Pioreactor/docs.pioreactor/experiments/03-University level education/00-continuous-cultures-using-turbidostat.md

 ## Recommendations

-There are a myriad of further applications for turbidostats, such as characterization of species, directed evolution, responses to stimuli (gene regulating metabolites) and so much more.
+There is a myriad of further applications for turbidostats, such as characterization of species, directed evolution, responses to stimuli (gene-regulating metabolites) and so much more.

 We encourage you to choose species and media compositions to suit your interests.
 Have fun!